The action of a nilpotent group on its horofunction boundary has finite orbits: Facets and Finite Orbits

+Let $G$ be a nilpotent group generated by a finite symmetric set $S$.
+Recall that $\phi$ is the projection onto the torsion-free component of the abelianisation of $G$, and that $P$ is the convex hull of $\phi(S)$, considered as a subset of $\R^N$.

 \begin{lemma} Let $V$ be a subset of $S$ such that $\phi(V)$ is contained in a facet of $P$.
 Then, any word with letters in $V$ is geodesic. \end{lemma} \begin{proof} Let $F\subset \R^n$ be the facet into which $V$ is mapped, and let $f:\R^n \to \R$ be the linear functional defining $F$, that is, such that $f(x)=1$ for $x\in F$.
 So, if $z_0 z_1\cdots$ is a word with letters in $V$, then $f\after\phi(\overline z_0\cdots \overline z_{n-1})=n$ for all $n\in\Z$.
 Let $y_0 y_1\cdots$ be a word with letters in $S$ such that $\overline y_0\cdots \overline y_{m-1} = \overline z_0\cdots \overline z_{n-1}$ for some $n$ and $m$ in $\Z$.
-Since $f(x)<1$ for $x\in P\backslash F$, we have $m\ge f\after\phi(y_0\cdots y_{m-1}) = n$.
+Since $f(x)\le 1$ for $x\in P$, we have $m\ge f\after\phi(\overline y_0\cdots \overline y_{m-1}) = n$.
 It follows that $z_0 z_1\cdots$ is a geodesic word. \end{proof}

-\begin{lemma} Let $H$ be a nilpotent group generated by a finite set $V$.
+\begin{lemma} Let $H$ be a nilpotent group generated as a group by a finite set $V$.
 Then, for any $g\in H$, we can write $g\overline x = \overline y$, where $x$ and $y$ are words with letters in $V$. \end{lemma} \begin{proof} We will show the result is true for each of the groups $H/\Gamma_i$; $i\ge 2$, using induction.

 It is clearly true for the group $H/\Gamma_2= H/[H,H]$, since this group is abelian.

 Now assume the result is true for $H/\Gamma_i$ for some $i\ge 2$.